ParentsInformation for parents and carers

 Spelling and Number Facts

-Children will be taught strategies which they can use to learn spellings, number bonds, number facts or times tables effectively and these are examples of what they can practise at home.
+Children will be taught strategies which they can use to learn spellings, number bonds, number facts or times tables effectively and these can be used to practise at home.

-Every child will be encouraged to read at home daily and to bring their completed reading records into school every day which will be looked at by their class teacher.
+Every child will be encouraged to read at home daily, but it is expected that they read at least 3 times per week.
+Each child needs to bring their completed reading records into school every day which will be looked at by their class teacher.

-In line with our feedback policy reflection is seen as an opportunity to develop pupils into critical learners whereby they begin to recognise areas of development for themselves recognising where/how to take their learning on to the next level.
-The half termly project learning will be discussed in a conference with the pupils and their teacher.
+In line with our feedback policy, reflection is seen as an opportunity to develop pupils into critical learners whereby they begin to recognise areas of development for themselves.
+Enabling them to understand where/how to develop their learning.
+Homework will be discussed either in a conference with the pupils and their teacher, or feedback will be given directly via Google classroom.

 The governors and staff at Larkspur Primary Academy are committed to working with all members of our school community to ensure that everyone has equal access to opportunities to develop and succeed and that no member of this school will suffer or be disadvantaged by direct or indirect discrimination.